Resources lawyers in Massachusetts need to cope and stay balanced during the COVID-19 Crisis.

 - Remember that, although this crisis is new to us and generates much uncertainty, we have the power to cope.
 We’ve faced other alarming disruptions – epidemics, 9/11, etc. – some of us are old enough to remember the gasoline shortage of the early 1970s, and we got through them.
 Each time, we learned a lot and expanded our capacity to cope.

-For resources on what is within your power to control (one day at a time — not all at once), find an extensive COVID-19 Resource Site here from the HNBA and VIA that outlines what you can do to stay on top of wellness, work-life balance, and legal news and education.
+ABA COLAP has centralized resources for mental health maintenance during the COVID-19 pandemic here.
+You can find resources on anxiety, panic, social distancing, staying mentally healthy, law practice management and leadership, stress, substance use resources, and more.
+For more resources on what is within your power to control (one day at a time — not all at once), find an extensive COVID-19 Resource Site here from the HNBA and VIA that outlines what you can do to stay on top of wellness, work-life balance, and legal news and education.